Frequently Asked Questions

 ABOUT GLOBAL WORKS & OUR POLICIES

-Our Summer Service Adventure programs are open to high school students — incoming 9th graders through graduating seniors (14 to 18-year-olds).
+Our high school Summer Service Adventure programs are open to students entering 9th grade through graduating 12 grade seniors.
+Global Works middle school Summer Service Adventures are open to students entering 7th grade through those entering 9th grade.
 Our Custom Group Travel Programs can be designed for middle school students, high school students, college/university students, or adult groups.

-The Global Works community includes students from across the United States and around the world.
-Our programs typically have more girls than boys (average of 60:40 ratio).
+The Global Works community includes participants from across the United States and around the world.
+Our programs typically have more female identifying students than male (average of 60:40 ratio).
 Most summer participants sign up for our programs without knowing anyone else.
 Students who join us must be ready to ‘step out of their comfort zone,’ work hard, and be willing to reach out, all while making new friends and being part of a close community.

 Trip tuition includes all accommodations, food, activities, and transportation once the trip begins.
-You should be able to fully participate without any additional expense once you are there.
+You should be able to fully participate without any significant additional expenses.
 Our tuition prices do not include airfare, personal insurance, passport expenses, or personal spending money for gifts or extra treats.

 Since our inception in 1990, health and safety have been our first and foremost criteria in choosing our travel locations.
 We take a preventative approach to minimize the inherent risks of travel, avoiding areas that do not meet our standards.
 Global Works chooses the program destination and locations within each country that we travel to based on a number of criteria including, but not limited to: state department warnings, health risks, safe drinking water, and healthy food.
-First aid kits are on all programs and leaders are minimally certified in First Aid and CPR.
-We have an Emergency Action Plan detailing medical care and evacuation plans for each location.
-Each location is visited and scouted prior to the trip by trip leaders to help ensure a positive experience for our participants.
-We would be happy to talk with you further about our Emergency Action Plan and safety measures for each program.
+First aid kits are on all programs and leaders are minimally certified in Wilderness First Aid, First Aid, and CPR.
+We have Emergency Action Plans detailing medical care and emergency plans for each location.
+We would be happy to talk with you further about our Emergency Action Plans and safety measures for each program.

-Cell phones and internet capable electronics (such as laptops, iPads, iPhones, iTouches, Kindles, etc) are not permitted during the program.
-Participants may have cell phones for the opening and closing travel days.
-Cell phones are not to be used while in-country on the program.
-If you bring a cell phone or internet capable device, the Global Works staff, upon arrival, will collect the phone and hold it for the duration of the program.
+Cell phones and internet capable electronics (such as laptops, iPads, iPhones, iTouches, Kindles, etc) are not permitted during Summer Service Adventure programs*.
+Participants may have cell phones for the opening and closing travel days, however they are typically collected at the beginning of the trip and returned prior to departure.
 We do this for the purpose of maintaining group cohesion and focusing on the goals of our program.
-Parents may always get in touch with their children via the Home Office.
 Global Works is not responsible for lost/damaged cell phones or electronics.
 Thank you for understanding and respecting this policy!

 You do not need specific language experience, just a willingness to try and a desire to learn!
 We recommend 2 years of language study for our Spanish and French Language Immersion programs, but it is not required.
 Your leaders will be able to translate and help work with you at your level.
 For homestay programs, we will aim to place you with another student who can complement your skills and comfort level.